Labrador retrievers are a popular breed—you probably have or know at least one of them. Here are 12 facts about the lovable, hard-working pups.

-According to the American Kennel Club, the breed has taken the top spot in its rankings of most popular breeds for 24 consecutive years—the longest reign of any breed in AKC history.
+According to the American Kennel Club, the breed has taken the top spot in its rankings of most popular breeds for 30 consecutive years—the longest reign of any breed in AKC history.

-2. Labs were originally used for fishing.
+2. Labrador retrievers were originally used for fishing.

 Labrador retrievers were bred to be the perfect water dogs: They have water-resistant double coats that provide insulation, and their short fur keeps them warm but doesn’t drag them down when it gets wet.
-Their webbed toes facilitate speedy swimming.
+Their webbed toes also facilitate speedy swimming.
 Fishermen used the dogs to bring in nets, pull ropes between boats, and recover escaped fish.

 3. Their name is a little misleading.

 Labrador retrievers actually come from Newfoundland, not Labrador.
 In the 18th century, Greater Newfoundland dogs bred with smaller water dogs to produce St. John’s water dogs.
-These smaller canines looked a lot like modern day Labs, but with white muzzles and paws.
+These smaller canines looked a lot like modern-day Labs, but with white muzzles and paws.
 The St. John’s water dog eventually went extinct, but it served as the ancestor for the Labrador retriever.

 The Earl brought these dogs home with him to England after a trip to Canada, and referred to his new pups as “Labrador dogs” in 1887.
 Since Newfoundland and Labrador are geographically close, many historians suspect the name is a result of the British commonly lumping the territories together and referring to the whole mass as Labrador.
 Others believe the name was a nod to the fact that the dogs were often seen swimming in the Labrador Sea.

 A combination of new taxes on dogs in Canada and a quarantine of animals imported into England caused the sale of St. John’s water dogs there to come to a screeching halt.
-Eventually, these original labs went extinct in Canada, but the breed survived in Great Britain thanks to kennels in Scotland.
+Eventually, these original labs went extinct in Canada; the breed survived in Great Britain thanks to kennels in Scotland.
 Labs were finally recognized by the English Kennel Club in 1903.

-7. You can get all three colors in one litter.
+6. You can get all three colors in one litter.

 Regardless of the parents’ color, a single litter can include black, yellow, and chocolate puppies.
 There are two genes that cause the pigmentation of the coat, so the variation can be just as common as different hair colors in a human family.